DevynJohnson/Real-Estate-Website/README.md

 ## Usage

-Can be viwed using a web browser at <a href="https://www.elisejohnsonrealtor.com/">https://www.elisejohnsonrealtor.com/</a>.
+Can be viewed using a web browser at <a href="https://www.elisejohnsonrealtor.com/">https://www.elisejohnsonrealtor.com/</a>.

 ## Contributers
 <p>Devyn Johnson <a href="https://github.com/DevynJohnson">Github</a> | <a href="www.linkedin.com/in/devyn-johnson-a5259213b">LinkedIn</a> | <a href="https://devynjohnson.github.io/online-portfolio/">Portfolio</a></p>

 ## License

-MIT License
+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).